PureArtistry/oi/README.md

 ### dependencies

-on all platforms the only thing you need installed is cargo
+on all platforms the only thing you need installed is cargo. this is only required for building the binary, if you have no more use for cargo you can remove it afterwards

 ### build instructions: